timhuijgen/subtitleExtractor/README.md

 Clone repository, and in the root do an `npm install`

-Install MKVToolNix `sudo apt-get install mkvtoolnix`
+Install MKVToolNix `sudo apt-get install mkvtoolnix` Install FFmpeg `sudo apt-get install ffmpeg`

-For systems that do not support the apt-get method look on the website for instructions: https://mkvtoolnix.download/downloads.html
+For systems that do not support the apt-get method look on the website for instructions: https://mkvtoolnix.download/downloads.html and https://www.ffmpeg.org/ respectively.

 ### Run
 - Via Node `node index.js`
 - Via Bash `./index.js`
-- Via NPM `npm run main`

 ### Setup
 Update the settings.pathToFile to the path of the file you want processed.
 The script is currently setup for sonarr. `process.env.sonarr_episodefile_path`

 Optional file argument `./index.js --file="/path/to/my/file.mkv"`